d-branco/common-core/README.md

 ### current project - Born2beroot

 # Rank 1
-## ft_printf - in evaluation
+## ft_printf
-Duration: t.b.d.
+Duration: circa 96 hours.

 #### Suggestions
- - add a separated folder with the bonus functions.
- This folder ought to be used by the "make bonus" instruction of the makefile.
+ - Don't do the bonus part unless you have a lot of time.
+It's fun, though.

 #### File structure
 ```